 In Fig. 1, an abstract version of a receptor conveys incoming VE pulses from the projection to the receiving device.
-While all projections are identical, different receptors connect projections to different devices, e.g., timing devices and bursters.
+Different receptors connect projections to different devices, e.g., timing devices and bursters.
 A particular receptor may be a simple connection or it may have multiple modes and incorporate control features, e.g., the receptor is active (working) in one mode and inactive (blocked) in another mode.
 The time required for operation of a receptor is included in the operating time of the receiving device.